IIITM-Jay/Data-Licenses/leadership.md

  </ul>
  </p>
  <p align="justify">
 5.<b> Priorities:</b> After getting ready with the plan, ask the manager or discuss among the team members to <b>Prioritize</b> the tasks accordingly and set the milestones correspondingly.
-Manager/ Group leadr will take care of the allocation of the task according to the skills each member possesses.
+Manager/ Group leader will take care of the allocation of the task according to the skills each member possesses.
  </p>
  <p align="justify">
  6.<b> Perform:</b> It's the responsibility of all the team members to work according to the allocated tasks and complete it on time to be get reviewed as early as possible for incorporating the feedbacks.